mhabbani/Cloudera-certs/CCA-Spark-Hadoop-Developer/03_sqoop_export.md

 ```

 * `--update-key` This is the column Sqoop will check to look for updates.
 If records comming from
   the HDFS already exists in the MySQL table, they will be used to update existing values in MySQL.
+  **This column must be a primary key, otherwise values will not be updated**, but inserted
+  if `--update-mode` is set to `allowinsert`.
 * `--update-mode` Specify the mode to be used when exporting data from the HDFS.
   Two options are allowed:
   * `allowinsert` Sqoop will update exising values and insert new values in the MySQL table.